FirebaseExtended/experimental-extensions/storage-label-videos/README.md

 - Cloud Functions location: Cloud region where annotation should take place.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

+- Cloud Storage bucket where videos should be picked up and processed.: Cloud Storage bucket where videos should be picked up and processed.

+- Cloud Storage bucket where processed videos should be output to.: TODO

-- Input storage uri: A Storage location the extension should process videos from.
+- Input videos path: A Storage path in the input video bucket that the extension should process videos from.

-- Output storage uri: Optional.
-Location where the output (in JSON format) should be stored.
+- Output videos path: A Storage path in the output video bucket that the processed videos should be output to.

 - Label detection mode: What labels should be detected with LABEL_DETECTION, in addition to video-level labels or segment-level labels.
 If unspecified, defaults to SHOT_MODE.